-If the company is a life insurance company that is not a member of a consolidated group and has complying superannuation/FHSA class tax losses carried forward to later income years or complying superannuation/FHSA net capital losses carried forward to later income years, complete a Losses schedule 2012.
-For more information, see Losses schedule instructions 2012.
+If the company is a life insurance company that is not a member of a consolidated group and has complying superannuation/FHSA class tax losses carried forward to later income years or complying superannuation/FHSA net capital losses carried forward to later income years, complete a Losses schedule 2013.
+For more information, see Losses schedule instructions 2013.

-The head company of a consolidated or MEC group that has one or more subsidiary members that are life insurance companies at any time during the income year is also taken to be a life insurance company for the purposes of applying the income tax law.
+The head company of a consolidated or MEC group that has at least one subsidiary member that is a life insurance company at any time during the income year is also taken to be a life insurance company for the purposes of applying the income tax law.

-If the head company has tax losses of the complying superannuation/FHSA class or net capital losses from complying superannuation/FHSA assets carried forward to later income years, it may need to complete a Consolidated groups losses schedule 2012.
-For more information, see Consolidated groups losses schedule instructions 2012.
+If the head company has tax losses of the complying superannuation/FHSA class or net capital losses from complying superannuation/FHSA assets carried forward to later income years, it may need to complete a Consolidated groups losses schedule 2013.
+For more information, see Consolidated groups losses schedule instructions 2013.